How to Stop Your Spouse From Bringing Up the Past

-Anything we do has, more or less, an evident reason for it.
-Bringing up the past in a present argument may not be the most productive thing to do.
+Anything we do in life has, more or less, an underlying reason for it.
+This is why bringing up the past in a present argument may not be the most productive thing to do.
 Yet, it surely has an important meaning behind it.

 Bringing up the past consistently is not helpful for problem resolution.
 However, understanding the reasons for doing so is.
-Once you comprehend why you are doing it you can find more effective ways of dealing with the issues.
+Once you comprehend why you are doing it, you can find more effective ways of dealing with the issues between you and your partner

-Relationship conflicts are common and crops up between couples every now and then.
-However, such fights only add negativity to the relationship and make you both feel worse and rather, trapped in the relationship.
+Relationship conflicts are common and crop up between couples every now and then.
+However, such fights only add negativity to the relationship and make you both feel worse and, rather, trapped in the relationship.

-If you are still fighting about the same old things, it’s time to give each other space and work towards living in the present and planning your journey ahead, not backwards.
+If you are still fighting about the same old things, it’s time to give each other space and work towards living in the present and planning your journey ahead, not backward.

 There are steps you can take to overcome bringing up the past all the time, whether it’s yours or your partner’s.
 First, we need to understand the potential reasons to approach the problem more strategically.